Guide To Utilize Certificate Manager on Windows 10 for Viewing Digital Certificates

 Step 6: Analyzing the Details of a Particular Certificate

-In the right panel, where a list of certificates is getting displayed.
-You have to double-click on any certificate, and a new dialog box will get opened showing Certificate Information.
+In the right panel, a list of certificates is displayed.
+You have to double-click on any certificate, and a new dialog box will open showing Certificate Information.

 You have to single-click on the Details tab to view additional certificate information.
 Under it, you can consider the following: